shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 2. Your customers are frustrated because of your engineering team's velocity?
 3. Does your team surprise you with reasons at the last minute?

 The answer to these questions can create a discussion.
 If your organization is transparent you can find the problems and fix them easily.
-Trusting your team to do their job well can take you far then nitpicking on irrelevant details.
+Trusting your team to do their job well can take you far than nitpicking on irrelevant details.

 ## How to improve productivity?